redhat-cip/dci-rhel-agent/README.md

 #### How to skip Red Hat CKI tests ?
 Some users might want to skip the cki tests suite.
 This can be done via `settings.yml` file by adding `dci_rhel_agent_cki: false`.

+#### How to run tests only (no provisioning)?
+If a user has a pre-provisioned system and would like to only run user-tests and enabled Red Hat tests, the agent can be started with the --tests-only command line option.
+An entry for the system and job needs to exist in the settings file so the agent can determine the appropriate Red Hat tests to run, if enabled (RHEL-7 vs. RHEL-8).

 #### How to add tags to a job ?
 If you want to associate tags to jobs you can edit the file `settings.yml` and add your tags in the `dci_tags` list.
 By default, the tag "debug" is associated with every jobs.
 It should be kept 'as is' until the integration of the agent is done.